-UK airports class all kinds of smoking the same, be it smoking cigarettes, cigars, pipes, e-cigarettes or vape so you can only do these things in the designated smoking areas that are provided.
-Anywhere else is likely to bring the airport management down on you like a ton of bricks and may mean you being removed from the airport so you miss your flight.
+UK airports class all kinds of smoking the same, be it smoking cigarettes, cigars, pipes, e-cigarettes or Juul so you can only do these things in the designated smoking areas that are provided.
+Anywhere else is likely to bring the airport management down on you like a ton of bricks and may mean you are removed from the airport so you miss your flight.

 Where smoking areas exist in UK and Irish airports, many are just little cages or shelters outside the departure lounges which are largely open to the elements.

 But, in my experience, whatever the conditions may be like it never seems to phase the dedicated smoker.
 Whether it is raining, windy, freezing or snowing, these are not reasons to miss that last smoke before boarding a plane in most cases.

 Check out the smoking situation at your UK or Irish departure airport below to see if you can have a last-minute cigarette or vape after passing through airport security, or if you have to make do with a quick smoke before entering the terminal of your departure airport.

 Full list of smoking areas at UK and Irish airports

 In alphabetical order (Heathrow, Gatwick, Luton, Stansted, City and Southend are under London):

 Aberdeen Airport (ABZ)

 There are smoking areas at Aberdeen Airport.
 Before airport security (or if waiting to meet people) you may smoke in the Granite City beer garden.
 After airport security there is a smoking shelter which is located on the way to gates 6-12.